January 13, 2017

 Executive branch employees are subject to an important set of ethics rules contained in the Standards of Ethical Conduct for Employees of the Executive Branch.
 These rules serve to guard the federal service against ethical problems that could undermine public confidence in the integrity of the government’s operations.
 They regulate such things as conflicts of interest, misuse of position, impartiality, and gifts.

-Earlier “Director’s Notes” have discussed conflicts of interest, impartiality, and gifts.
+Earlier "Director's Notes" have discussed conflict of interests, impartiality, and gifts.
 Today’s note focuses on the rule against misuse of position.
 This rule reflects a view, which has gained currency in the international community, that one definition of corruption is the abuse of entrusted power for private gain.
 Consistent with that view, the rule against misuse of position prohibits employees from:

 - Using public office for their own private gain for the private gain of friends, relatives, or persons with whom they are affiliated in a non-government capacity;